nickjackolaisen/BusinessInitiaitive/_posts/statistics/general/2024-02-26-ceo_salary_business_size.md

 [Younger CEOs tend to take more risks than older CEOs](https://www.emerald.com/insight/content/doi/10.1108/EJMBE-09-2018-0094/full/html), which can lead to higher firm performance, although this relationship is not linear due to the essential experience of older CEOs.
 <a id="pay-vs-success">

-In summary, CEO compensation is influenced by a complex interplay of factors, including company performance, industry-specific trends, geographic location, and the individual characteristics of the CEO.
+CEO compensation is influenced by a complex interplay of factors, including company performance, industry-specific trends, geographic location, and the individual characteristics of the CEO.

 Understanding these factors is crucial for designing effective compensation packages that align the interests of executives with those of shareholders and other stakeholders.